learn-co-curriculum/configuring-python-08-2022/README.md

 directory names can get long, the amount of saved space with relative imports is usually trivial.

-> NOTE: The absolute import for `Book` is actually much shorter:
-> `from book import Book`.
-This is because the `book` module is contained in the
-> base Python package in our application structure, `lib/`.

 ### Absolute Imports

 Absolute imports follow the same structure as you've seen with imports from